 The maximum inductor ripple current happens with D = 0.5 or close to 0.5.
-For example, the battery charging voltage range is from 9 V to 12.6 V for a three-cell battery pack.
+For example, the battery-charging voltage range is from 9 V to 12.6 V for a 3-cell battery pack.
 For 20-V adapter voltage, 10-V battery voltage gives the maximum inductor ripple current.
-Another example is a four-cell battery, where the battery voltage range is from 12 V to 16.8 V, and 12-V battery voltage gives the maximum inductor ripple current.
+Another example is a 4-cell battery; the battery-voltage range is from 12 V to 16.8 V, and 12-V battery voltage gives the maximum inductor ripple current.

-Usually inductor ripple is designed in the range of 20% to 40% of maximum charging current as a trade-off between inductor size and efficiency for a practical design.
+Usually inductor ripple is designed in the range of 20%-40% of maximum charging current as a trade-off between inductor size and efficiency for a practical design.

-The bq24618 has cycle-by-cycle charge undercurrent protection (UCP) by monitoring the charge current-sensing resistor to prevent negative inductor current.
-The typical UCP threshold is 5 mV falling edge, corresponding to 0.5 A falling edge for a 10-m Ω charge current-sensing resistor.
+The bq24616 has cycle-by-cycle charge undercurrent protection (UCP) by monitoring the charging-current-sensing resistor to prevent negative inductor current.
+The typical UCP threshold is 5-mV on the falling edge, corresponding to 0.5-A falling edge for a $10\text{-m}\Omega$ charging-current-sensing resistor.